mlxu995/Synthesizer-attention/README.md

 # Synthesizer-attention
-Dense Synthesizer and Random Synthesizer
+A Pytorch implementation of Dense Synthesizer attention and Random Synthesizer attention.